Women and Retirement Wealth: How Confidence Builds Security

 The Cost of Hesitation

 When women delay investing, the lost opportunity compounds across decades.
-A Fidelity Investments (2023) simulation compared two investors:
+A common retirement-planning example compares two investors:

 This “confidence penalty” is enormous.
 The OECD (2023) estimates that delayed market participation and conservative allocation choices can reduce women’s lifetime investment potential by significant margins over several decades.